boat celebrates on middle clear creek

 Pro Tips:

 A great resource for knowledge is your guide, feel free to ask about current weather conditions before embarking.
+If you’re curious about gear, check out our Best River Rafting Gear post to see our favorites!

 What to Bring Rafting